aws-solutions-library-samples/guidance-for-persistent-world-game-hosting-on-aws/README.md

 **Key server code files in the Unity Project**

 * `Assets/Scripts/Server/Server.cs`: Processes all the client messages and manages the player session.
-Also uses the Fleet IAM role to check for world termination requests from DynamoDB, as well as to read and write player position data to/from DynamoDB for persistence.
+Also uses the Fleet IAM role to check for world termination requests from DynamoDB, as well as to read and write player position data to/from DynamoDB for persistence, using the local copy of the global table.
 * `Assets/Scripts/Server/NetworkServer.cs`: Manages the player TCP sockets.
 * `Assets/Scripts/Server/GameLift.cs`: Integrates with GameLift using the GameLift Server SDK.
 * `Assets/Scripts/Server/SimpleStatsDClient.cs`:  A simple sample implementation for sending custom metrics over UDP locally to the CloudWatch Agent process that sends the metrics to CloudWatch Metrics.